chrisant996/clink/docs/clink.md

 `clink-expand-line` | <kbd>Alt</kbd>-<kbd>Ctrl</kbd>-<kbd>e</kbd> | Perform [history](#using-history-expansion), doskey alias, and environment variable expansion in the current input line.
 `clink-find-conhost` | | Activates the "Find" dialog when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Find..." from the console window's system menu.
 When [`clink.default_bindings`](#default_bindings) is enabled, this is bound to <kbd>Ctrl</kbd>-<kbd>f</kbd>.
 `clink-insert-dot-dot` | <kbd>Alt</kbd>-<kbd>a</kbd> | Inserts `..\` at the cursor.
+`clink-insert-suggestion` | | If there is a suggestion, insert the suggestion.
 `clink-magic-suggest-space` | | Inserts the next full word of the suggestion (if any) up to a space, and also inserts a space.
 `clink-mark-conhost` | | Activates the "Mark" mode when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Mark" from the console window's system menu.
 When [`clink.default_bindings`](#default_bindings) is enabled, this is bound to <kbd>Ctrl</kbd>-<kbd>m</kbd>.
 `clink-menu-complete-numbers` | | Like `menu-complete`, but for numbers from the console screen (3 digits or more, up to hexadecimal).